-Court Complex Construction Fund 303: To account for the construction of a new court facility and the remodeling of the old courthouse, financed through alternative revenue source bonds issued in 1999, 2000 and 2007, backed by a 1/4 cent public safety sales tax.
+Court Complex Construction Fund 303: To account for the construction of a new court facility and the remodeling of the old courthouse, financed through alternative revenue source bonds issued in 1999, 2000, and 2007, backed by a 1/4 cent public safety sales tax.
+An additional project to restore the historic courthouse clock and bell tower was financed through private donations.
+The construction and restoration has been completed and all bond money and donations have been spent.
+The residual balance remaining in the fund is unspent investment earnings and is assigned to be used on future courthouse equipment purchases and building repairs or improvements.

 Highway Facility Construction Fund 304: To account for the construction of a new highway fleet maintenance facility, financed with motor fuel taxes, property taxes and sales taxes.
+Use is restricted by state statutes related to allowable uses of Motor Fuel Taxes and requires the approval of the Illinois Department of Transportation.